Insults and interruptions mar first Trump-Biden debate

 CLEVELAND (Reuters) - President Donald Trump and Democratic rival Joe Biden battled fiercely over Trump’s record on the coronavirus pandemic, healthcare and the economy in a chaotic and bad-tempered first debate marked by personal insults and Trump’s repeated interruptions.

-Trump bulldozed his way through the 90-minute debate, trying to goad Biden, claiming that Democrats were trying to steal the November presidential election and declining to condemn white supremacist groups when asked to do so.
+Trump bulldozed his way through the 90-minute debate, trying to goad Biden nearly every time he spoke, claiming that Democrats were trying to steal the November presidential election with mail-in ballots and declining to condemn white supremacist groups when asked to do so.

-Moderator Chris Wallace never established control of the debate, with Trump repeatedly ignoring his calls to let Biden speak.
+Moderator Chris Wallace of Fox News never established control of the debate, with Trump repeatedly ignoring his calls to let Biden speak.
 The two White House contenders talked over each other and lobbed insults in a breathtaking political brawl that made it hard for either to make a point.

 At one point, an exasperated Biden said after Trump’s repeated interruptions: “Will you shut up, man?
 This is so unpresidential.”